Is GPU Water Cooling Worth It?

 Custom Water Cooling Loops

 To build a water cooling loop in your system that includes your GPU, you will need a few things: water block, pump, radiator, fittings, cooling liquid, soft/hard tubing, and more.
-All of these together can cost you well above $500.
+All of these combined can cost you well above $500.
 Sometimes, the water block alone can be $300+.

 Final Words